Fusion-io forecasts revenue above estimates; shares jump

 "I think the sentiment was negative after the company cut its (full-year) outlook after the December quarter, but the third quarter results have signaled to the investors that the company is back on track," Craig-Hallum Capital Group analyst Rajesh Ghai said.

-Fusion-io slashed its fiscal 2013 revenue forecast in January as key customers Facebook Inc and Apple Inc delayed orders.
+Fusion-io slashed its fiscal 2013 revenue forecast in January as key customers Facebook Inc (FB.O) and Apple Inc (AAPL.O) delayed orders.
+[ID:nL4N0AZ7IC]

 "Our relationship with Facebook and Apple is strong.
 Their orders this quarter were in line with our expectations.
 We are a key part of their infrastructure and expect to grow as they grow," Chief Executive David Flynn said on a call with analysts.